Queer Artists to Watch (and Collect!) Today

 Horacio Quiroz

 Alex and I first discovered Horacio’s work at a homespun artists’ art fair in Mexico City called Salón ACME back in 2016, and we quickly fell in love with his “human meatball” morphing and twisting of his figures.
-Fast forward to 2018, and we just bought our second piece from him at his solo show here in New York at Booth Gallery (on through October 20th).
+Fast forward to 2018, and we bought our second piece from him at his solo show in New York at Booth Gallery.
 We can’t wait to see where he goes next!

 Russell Boyle